-If you’re smoking, vaping, or dabbing, the heat you put to the product does the job for you.
-But if you are cooking, you need to use a product that’s already been decarboxylated.
-Things like cannabutter and canna-oil have gone through the process of decarboxylation, and tinctures are created with cannabis that has been decarboxylated and are ready to be added directly to food and beverages.
+That said, if you’re smoking, vaping, or dabbing, the heat you put to the product does the job for you.
+Similarly, the cannabis used to infuse cannabutter and canna-oil has already gone through the process of decarboxylation, and tinctures are created with cannabis that has been decarboxylated and are ready to be added directly to food and beverages.
 That’s yet another reason cooking with a pre-made cannabis tincture is gaining in popularity.

-Now that you understand the basics let’s focus on cooking with cannabis tinctures.
+Now that you’re aware of this important step, let’s focus on the basics of cooking with cannabis tinctures.

 Cooking with Cannabis Tinctures

 So, what do you need to know about cannabis tinctures when it comes to cooking?
-Cannabis tinctures are created with a different process than cannabis oil or butter.
-Canna-oils and butter are created by extracting the cannabinoids into a fat.
-Because cannabinoids like THC are fat-soluble, these types of products have a high bioavailability, and you’ll absorb a large amount of the cannabinoids.
+Cannabis tinctures are created through a different process than cannabis oil or butter.
+Tinctures are extracted either into high-grade alcohol, food-grade glycerin, or a neutral medium, typically derived from coconut oil, that’s known as “MCT,” short for “medium-chain triglyceride.”

-Tinctures, on the other hand, are extracted into high-grade alcohol.
-This makes them an ideal choice for things like infused candy recipes like THC gummies or lollipops.
-Tinctures are also a popular choice for THC infused beverages.
+Because these mediums are fairly neutral in flavor and consistency, it helps make tinctures an ideal choice for products such as infused candy recipes including THC gummies or lollipops.
+Tinctures are also a popular choice for THC-infused beverages.

 The biggest benefit of cooking or baking with cannabis tincture is its simplicity and versatility.
-You can add them to just about any food or drink, which isn’t the case with cannabis oils or butter.
-I mean, who wants greasy candy and cocktails, right?
-You can add a tincture to anything you’d like, including juices, soups, ice cream, salad dressing, and even mashed potatoes and gravy.
-They give you the freedom to be as creative as you want to be!
+You can add the tincture to just about any food or drink, which isn’t the case with cannabis oils or butter.
+(Who wants greasy candy and cocktails, right?)
+You can add a tincture to anything you’d like, including juices, soups, ice cream, salad dressing, even mashed potatoes and gravy!
+It gives you the freedom to be as creative as you want to be.

 Another added benefit of cooking with tinctures is precision.
 With a tincture, you can measure out the exact amount of THC down to the droplet.
-This is a much more difficult feat with canna-butter.
+This is a much more difficult feat when you cook with canna-butter.

 Now that you know the ins and outs of cooking with tinctures, it’s time to give us a visit at Green Goddess.
-We’ve got a wide selection of tinctures that you can have fun in your kitchen.
-Our friendly staff will help you choose one that will work for your goals!
+We’ve got a wide selection of tinctures that you can use to have plenty of fun in your kitchen.
+Or, try the cannabis tincture recipe we shared above, and then let us know how it went!